legends2k/blog/content/note/git_nuances.md

 * See remote tracking branch: `git branch -vv`
 * Rebase `topic-2` that’s atop `topic-1` which is atop `main` to `main`: `git rebase --onto=main topic-1`
   - If you’re not already on `topic-2`, pass `topic-2` additionally to `switch` to it before doing anything
+* Use bundles to transfer history, patches to move diffs
+  - Bundles can act as a remote and restore entire repo if it's a full backup

 [mind-gap]: https://en.wikipedia.org/wiki/Mind_the_gap